 4.1.1 Institutional Responsibility

-Admission, discipline, promotion, graduation, and formulation of all rules and regulations pertaining to students of USG institutions are matters to be handled by the institutions within the framework of regulations of the Board of Regents.
-Students violating rules and regulations of an institution may be punished, suspended, excluded, or expelled as may be determined by the institution.
+Admission, discipline, promotion, graduation, and formulation of all rules and regulations pertaining to students of University System of Georgia institutions are matters to be handled by the institutions within the framework of policies and regulations issued by the Board of Regents.
+Students failing to comply with Board of Regents’ or institution rules, regulations, or directives may face disciplinary actions.

 (Last Modified on June 29, 2009)